 Self-defence is a complete defence to all offences of violence ranging from low level public disorder through to the most serious offences including murder.

-If an individual is prosecuted for an alleged assault and relies upon the defence of self-defence then the onus is on the prosecution to make the jury/magistrates sure that the person wasn’t lawfully acting in self-defence.
-The defendant does not have to prove that he was acting in self-defence, he merely has to raise it as a defence.
+If an individual is prosecuted for an alleged assault and they rely upon the defence of self-defence then the onus is on the prosecution to convince the jury that the defendant wasn’t lawfully acting in self-defence.
+The defendant does not have to prove that they were acting in self-defence, they simply have to raise it as a defence.

 In order to rely upon this defence there are two elements that must be considered:

 - The defendant must have believed it was necessary to use force in the circumstances to defend themselves, for example the defendant must have felt threatened by an expected attack and used force to prevent the attack taking place